I want to talk about something that is all too real for me and, I imagine, quite a few of you as well.

 There are literally so many things you can try!

 You need a hobby, if you don't already have one.

 Find something that relaxes you but also makes you excited.

 Once I found a hobby that I love, I felt a sense of greater purpose.

-My time at home started to have purpose, which is something that I didn’t feel before.
+My time at home started to have direction, which is something that I didn't feel before.

 So, hopefully, a hobby will give you the same feeling.